 - Whether you’re reaching the right audience with the data you’re currently using

-Look at your active social accounts either directly from the platforms–Facebook Insights, Twitter Analytics, etc. or using a tool like SproutSocial or Buffer (this makes it easier to review all platform insights from one central location).
+Look at your active social accounts either directly from the platforms–Facebook Insights, Twitter Analytics, etc. or using a dedicated social media analytics tool (this makes it easier to review all platform insights from one central location).

 Try to find out the following information about your audience: